Motion-Informatics/Student-Backend-Task-PDT/README.md

    Choose and document your codes as you see fit, ensuring each scenario is clearly represented.

    4. **Use Git Integration:**
-   Create a branch with your name.
+   Create a branch with your ID number.
    Make meaningful commits and push your changes regularly.
    Use clear, descriptive commit messages and maintain a clean commit history.
    Good version control practices are a plus!
+   Push access will be enabled for a 30-minute window at the final date of the task.

 ---